-The first two issues of this annual, edited by Silverberg/Haber were quick to press, and this third volume was equally so, digital version hitting the virtual streets pretty much as the last chords of ‘auld lang syne’ echoed down the New Year’s Eve virtual streets.
+The first two volumes of this annual, edited by Silverberg/Haber, were quick to press, and this third volume was equally so, the digital version hitting the virtual streets pretty much as the last chords of ‘auld lang syne’ echoed down the New Year’s Eve virtual streets, suggesting that stories published in late 2003 were likely to run the risk of not being considered for inclusion in the volume.

 With Silverberg no longer editing, Haber steps up to the plate as the lead editor, with Jonathan Strahan co-editing.
 Strahan has a good pedigree, of an antipodean nature, with regard to short SF, as we learn from the back cover, the inside front cover, and the short introduction to the volume.
 I mention this primarily to raise one beef with the volume, which is it appears to give every appearance of having the least amount of editing done to an anthology.
 OK, 15 stories have been selected for the volume, but you have to have 20/20 vision to read the miniscule print in the dense listing of story sources to find out where the stories originated from, and without -any- kind of introduction to each story the reader is left to their own devices with regard to who the authors are and why the stories were chosen.